-I. I certify that No.

-is intitled to no reward; as I have feen this family transgress the Rules of Prevention, or received authentic Information of fuch transgression, during the time they were ill of the fmall-pox, particularly in the following instances, namely, and and an impossion Inspector.

-Z 2 I certify

-2. I certify that I have frequently visited the family of No. during the time they were ill of the smallpox, and that I never discovered, or heard, that they transgreffed the Rules of Prevention in a fingle instance.
-But there has probably been some unobserved transgression of the children of their rules; as neighbours, or acquaintance, have been attacked by the small-pox, either during the time it was in the faid family, or within 16 Days after it had ceased therein, on the of But as of their neighbours remain uninfected, is consequently intitled to balf a crown reward.
+1. I certify that is intitled to no reward; as I have feen this family transgress the Rules of Prevention, or received authentic Information of such transgression, during the time they were ill of the small-pox, particularly in the following instances, namely, as a managed to ask of add roffseque bears or acquaintance has been Dated with the first pox, cither durin bestel benned time it was in this family, or for 16 Days -quid de la Z 2 bad de I certify difficult nor expensive, it is hoped that the 2.
+I certify that I have frequently vifited No. the family of during the time they were ill of the smallpox, and that I never discovered, or heard, that they transgressed the Rules of Prevention in a fingle instance.
+But there has probably been some unobserved transgression of the rules; as children of their neighbours, or acquaintance, have been attacked by the fmall-pox, either during the time it was in the faid family, or within 16 Days after it had ceased therein, on the of of their But as neighbours remain uninfected, is consequently intitled to half a crosun re-I certify that ward. is rorseque to no reward; as I have seen this family transgress the Rules of Freventiebota received authentic Information of fuch tranf- 3.
+I certify that the family of the months of No. have faithfully observed the Rules of Prevention; and that none of their neighbours or acquaintance has been seized with the small-pox, either during the time it was in this family, or for 16 Days after the last scab had dropt off; which happened pened on the of tho' children liable to the distemper live within doors of the said family. is consequently intitled to the full reward of five shillings.

-aids and avaid I as a brown on or Inspector.

-Dated 3.
-I certify that the family of No. have faithfully observed the Rules of Prevention; and that none of their neighbours or acquaintance has been seized with the small-pox, either during the time it was in this family, or for 16 Days after the last scab had dropt off; which happened pened on the of tho' children liable to the distemper live within doors of the said family. is consequently intitled to the full reward of five shillings.

-V. Inspector.
+PARAMRAPHS from the Inspector.